Deltares/fews-web-oc/docs/public/deployments/README.md

 | img-src | 'self' data: blob: `FEWS_WEBSERVICES_DOMAIN` |
 | connect-src | 'self' https://basemaps.cartocdn.com https://*.basemaps.cartocdn.com `FEWS_WEBSERVICES_DOMAIN` |

 Replace `FEWS_WEBSERVICES_DOMAIN` with the domain of the FEWS web services are available.
-Leave empty when this is the same domain as where the WebOC is hosted.
+Leave empty when this is the same domain as where the Web OC is hosted.

 For more information, refer to the MDN documentation:
 [Content Security Policy (CSP) - MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)